Looking to make the switch to NBN without breaking the bank? These are the cheapest NBN plans that include at least 500GB of downloads.

 Whether we're talking about online video streaming platforms like Netflix or live-service games like Fortnite and Apex Legends, everyday consumption of online media is skyrocketing and the need for speed is more desperate than ever.

 And when it comes to selecting the right NBN plan for you, it is vital to know and understand the differences between the types of NBN available on the market, especially if you are looking to get a fast internet connection on the cheap.

-The first thing to understand about NBN is that there are four speed tiers; NBN12, NBN25, NBN50 and NBN100.
-The second is that, if you want to do anything substantial with your internet (like snack on some Netflix content or binge watch adorable dog videos) you will probably want to opt for NBN50 or NBN100.
+The first thing to understand about NBN is that there are four main speed tiers; NBN12, NBN25, NBN50 and NBN100.
+The second is that, if you want to do anything substantial with your internet (like snack on some Netflix content or binge watch adorable dog videos) you will probably want to opt for either NBN50 or NBN100.

 When selecting a plan it is important to do some research into the network capacity of your provider.
 Just because a plan is NBN 100 doesn’t necessarily mean that it has the same average evening speed that another NBN 100 plan might offer.

 NBN Evening Speeds Explained

 Evening speed refers to the connection speed that an NBN connection has during periods of high network traffic (usually between 7pm and 11pm).
 For example; Telstra has an evening speed of 90.41Mbps while Amaysim has an evening speed of 78.1Mbps.

 The ACCC now require NBN providers to disclose their NBN speeds customers can expect during peak hours.
 This is definitely something you should look into before signing up with a provider.

 Why would one company offer better speeds than another?
 Most of the time, the answer is that they own more network capacity.
 Each ISP has to buy network capacity from NBN Co.
 Pretty much the way it works is that the more they own the more capacity they have to provide high speed connectivity to their customers.

 Now that you know what evening speeds are, here are some NBN plans to sink your teeth into: